 Digital technologies can now translate electronic designs into physical objects through computer-controlled fabrication systems.
 Digital fabrication is a project-based learning activity that maps to skills in mathematics (e.g., geometry; computation), science (e.g., content knowledge in the area of fabrication; experimentation), technology (e.g., hardware; software-hardware interface; computer programming) and engineering (e.g., complex problem solving, planning, analysis, application of knowledge), all in a project-based team setting.

 - increase elementary teachers’ competence and interest in teaching STEM content, specifically the mathematics that underpins engineering proficiency, through introduction of digital fabrication in preservice and inservice teacher education and math content courses, and

 - increase elementary children’s competence in mathematics while simultaneously increasing their interest in engineering and STEM careers by engaging and supporting teachers.

 Students will have the motivating and satisfying experience of taking their concepts from mind’s eye to physical form.
 This new model-building approach will engage a broader population than by traditional paper-and-pencil methods.
 This infrastructure will incorporate the latest thinking from the National Academy of Engineering concerning balancing scientific inquiry with design experiences.

 Four Essential Components

-The infrastructure developed to accomplish this goal will include four essential components of
+The infrastructure developed to accomplish this goal includes four essential components of: